There’s A Reason You’re So Hungry During Your Period

 Advertisement

-Throughout the menstrual cycle, hormones such as oestrogen and progesterone fluctuate.
+Throughout the menstrual cycle, hormones such as estrogen and progesterone fluctuate.
 Citing recent research on this topic, Dr. Williams says that the former tends to decrease appetite, while the latter can cause it to increase, and those shifting levels are timed to coincide with your period.
-Throughout ovulation, oestrogen is on the rise and progesterone remains low.
-Then, right before the period starts, things flip: Oestrogen drops and progesterone spikes, prompting that rumbling in your stomach.
+Throughout ovulation, estrogen is on the rise and progesterone remains low.
+Then, right before the period starts, things flip: Estrogen drops and progesterone spikes, prompting that rumbling in your stomach.

 Advertisement